 I am not dying, why am I coming to a hospice?

-Our Lymphoedema Clinic is a separate service offered by South Bucks Hospice which is independent from palliative care.
+Our Lymphoedema Clinic is a separate service offered by The South Bucks Community Hospice which is independent from palliative care.

 Is parking available?

 Parking is available at the front and the rear of the building.

 Can I access other support services and therapies at the Hospice?